cossacklabs/product-docs/acra/security-controls/tokenization/_index.md

 ```

 {{< hint info >}}
-De-tokenization is performed by creating `TokenizeRequest` with the token as value and passing it to `Detokenize` method.
+Detokenization is performed by creating `TokenizeRequest` with the token as value and passing it to `Detokenize` method.
 Don't forget to use the same type (str / email / int32 / int64 / bytes).
 {{< /hint >}}